servicemeshinterface/smi-spec/README.md

 ### Technical Overview

 The SMI is specified as a collection of Kubernetes Custom Resource Definitions (CRD) and Extension API Servers.
-These APIs (details below) can be installed onto any Kubernetes cluster and manipulated using standard tools.
+These APIs can be installed onto any Kubernetes cluster and manipulated using standard tools.
 The APIs require an SMI provider to do something.

 To activate these APIs an SMI provider is run in the Kubernetes cluster.
 For the resources that enable configuration, the SMI provider reflects back on their